casperghst42/idmsnippets/xslt/README.md

 Someone asked if it was possible to write the current operation to a file, which ofcause is possible.
 But first you need to serialize the operation.
 You can do it using dirxml-script (for-each..), using xslt is (in my eyes) easier.<br/>
 I took 'serializeNodeToString' from [Stackoverflow](https://stackoverflow.com/questions/6696382/xslt-how-to-convert-xml-node-to-string), solution provided by [Ilya Kharlamov](https://stackoverflow.com/users/805325/ilya-kharlamov)

+And there is this from the Coolguys: [Writing Custom Strings into eDirectory](https://community.microfocus.com/cyberres/b/cybersecurity-blog/posts/writing-custom-strings-into-edirectory), which shows how to serialize data., but maybe not in the way you need them.

 1) ```<xsl:template match="input">``` to act on the input node only
 2) set a vairable equal to the output from serializeNodeToString